The 2027 Tour De France Welsh stage at a glance

 Make a break of it: Things to do along the Tour De France 2027 Welsh stage route

-Mid Wales is the green heart of Wales, with acres of natural landscape that lends itself perfectly to outdoor adventure and exploration.
-Explore Powis Castle and Garden in Y Trallwng (Welshpool), stroll the streets of Llandrindod Wells, or take a detour to the Elan Valley reservoirs for walking, wildlife and easy cycling on old railway lines.
+Mid Wales , where TdF 2027 Stage Three kicks off, is the great green heart of Wales, with acres of natural landscape that lends itself perfectly to outdoor adventure and exploration.
+Explore Powis Castle and Garden in Y Trallwng, stroll the streets of Llandrindod Wells, or take a detour to the Elan Valley reservoirs for walking, wildlife and easy cycling on old railway lines.
 For gravel biking fans the wider Cambrian Mountains are sublime.

 A ride on the nearby Welshpool & Llanfair Light Railway, one of the best‑preserved narrow‑gauge heritage railways in Britain, is a great option for a fun family day out.

 There's plenty of things to do in Bannau Brycheiniog.
 Hike to viewpoints, paddle on reservoirs or picnic by waterfalls.
-Bannau Brycheiniog National Park is home to Pen y Fan, the highest mountain in southern Britain; it's rich in prehistoric archaeology, including cairns and standing stones and it's one of Wales’ most important areas for dark skies and biodiversity.
+After surging through pretty market town Aberhonddu with its beguiling cathedral, the route climbs by park high point Pen y Fan, the highest mountain in southern Britain.
+The mountain and surrounds are rich in prehistoric archaeology, including cairns and standing stones and it's one of Cymru’s most important areas for dark skies and biodiversity.

-Merthyr Tudfil has plenty more activity adventures to offer.
-If you've a head for heights, Rock UK Summit Centre offers one of the largest climbing walls in Wales, as well as a man-made caving system.
+Merthyr Tudfil has some of the best activity adventures in South Wales to offer: not least the best selection of all-weather mountain biking trails in the UK at the spectacular BikePark Wales.
+If you've a real head for heights, Rock UK Summit Centre offers one of the largest climbing walls in Wales, as well as a man-made caving system.

-Climb to Caerphilly Mountain for sweeping views, then explore mighty Caerphilly Castle - the largest castle in Wales and second largest in Britain, sample the town’s famous cheese and a variety of street food and handcrafted goods while browsing the shops and Ffos Caerffili in the town centre.
+In the Caerffili area, the last TdF 2027 Stage Three climb, you can climb to Caerphilly Mountain for sweeping views out over Caerdydd, then explore mighty Castell Caerffili - the largest castle in Cymru and second-largest in Britain.
+Be sure to also sample the town’s famous cheese and a variety of street food and handcrafted goods while browsing the shops and the Ffos Caerffili market in the town centre.

-Wales’ capital blends race‑day buzz with culture galore: Cardiff Castle, the Principality Stadium, and waterfront Bae Caerdydd (Cardiff Bay) are all an easy ride or stroll from the finish.
+Wales’ capital blends race‑day buzz with culture galore: Castell Caerdydd (Cardiff Castle), Principality Stadium, and waterfront Bae Caerdydd are all an easy ride or stroll from the finish.
 Our Taff Trail city section is a great self‑guided way to see the sights, or take a guided city tour to uncover the capital's rich history or sample local foodie flavours.

 On your bike: Cycling activities across Cymru